nathanezra/Carousel/README.md

 - several taxRules for one user
 - when there is just one user in the checklist that is checked, it is impossible to uncheck the tax group or the user
 - when the last user is checked on two rules, if we uncheck the rule with the displayed flag, change the flag
 - There is one use case that I didnt implement but I am aware of: when a user is on two rules and one of the taxRule itself is not checked, but inside the user was checked.
 In this case I dont display near the user grant the good flag always.
 If the user itself was uncheck it would have been different.
+The way to fix that is to check in checkedGroups if the rule is checked and if not to move over the taxRules array.

 ## Notice
 - I didnt implement several things because I wanted to work on that a reasonnable amount of time and because it was not reflecting that much my skills after what I already did (exemples: everal css animations that we could add, grey arrow when you cannot click on it etc..).